 Many buyers are referred to buyer's agents by family, friends, or co-workers.
 In fact, a referral is the best way to find an agent.
-However, buyers who are relocating to a new area don't usually have this option.
+But buyers who are relocating to a new area don't usually have this option.
 They rarely have the luxury of building contacts quickly enough to trust a referral source.
-Alternatives buyers can use to find an agent are:
+They need other alternatives.

 Should You Sign an Exclusive Agreement?

-- Specify Areas and Terms
+Specify Areas and Terms

 For example, you might specify a price range or a neighborhood.
-If you later decide you don't want to buy a home in that price range or in that neighborhood, you can choose a different agent to show you homes in another price range or in a new area if your contract includes this type of information.
+If you later decide that you don't want to buy a home in that price range or in that neighborhood, you can choose a different agent to show you homes in another price range or in a new area if your contract includes this type of information.

-- Ask for a Guarantee
+Ask for a Guarantee

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.